tonsillitis: causes, symptoms, and treatment

 When should you see a doctor?

-• Severe difficulty swallowing or breathing.
+• Severe difficulty in swallowing or breathing.

-• Fever above 39°C.
+• Fever exceeds 39°C.

 • Appearance of white spots or pus on the tonsils.